ASPP/pelita/doc/source/writing_player.rst

 In order to write a player you should subclass from ``pelita.player.AbstractPlayer``.
-This is an abstract class which provides several convenience methods to interrogate the universe including the bot instance that this player controls, but lacks the functions to actually control the bot.
+This is an abstract class which provides several convenience methods and properties to interrogate the universe including the bot instance that this player controls, but lacks the functions to actually control the bot.

 To subclass from ``AbstractPlayer`` import this with::